idea-statica/ideastatica-public/src/Examples/CheckbotBimLink/readme.md

 ### Copying the example to create a new Link

-To start work on a link of your own, you can copy the BimApiLinkFEAExample project and rename it.
+To start work on a link of your own, you can copy the BimApiLinkFeaExample or BimApiLinkCadExample project and rename it.
 You will need to bulk rename the namespace in the example.
 A typical naming structure is [AppName]Link.

 You can use the BimApiExample to test your duplicated plugin by changing the project reference from the *BimApiLinkFEAExample* to your created project.

-> When creating your own link only the BimApiLinkExample would be required, BimApiExample should be replaced by a command interface or other small app which allows your program to host and run the link.
-FeaExampleApi should be replaced with the third party API object.
+> When creating your own link only the BimApiLinkExample would be required, BimLinkExampleRunner should be replaced by a command interface or other small app which allows your program to host and run the link.
+FeaExampleApi should be replaced with the third party API Model object.

 #### References